 TRANSPORTATION

-The Manhattan subway system travels uptown (toward Harlem) or downtown (toward the village) or East to West.
-If you find yourself on a platform heading in the opposite direction you would like to be, simply look at the other side of platform.
+The Manhattan subway system travels uptown (toward Harlem) or downtown (toward the village) or east to west.
+If you find yourself on a platform heading in the opposite direction that you would like to go, simply look at the other side of platform.
 Often times, though not always, you can find the train you need by simply turning around.

 New Trains

 Some subway trains are newer than others and this fact will be abundantly clear when you are lucky enough to be riding in a newer train.
-Each of the new trains is equipped with an automated subway map that is illuminated for easy interpretation.
+Each new train is equipped with an automated subway map that is illuminated for easy interpretation.
 Be warned, this luxury is not the norm.
-Normally, you will have to be alert and look at the stop posted frequently on the tunnel walls when the train slows.
+Normally, you will have to be alert and look at the stop posted frequently on the platform walls when the train slows for a stop.

 The online New York Travel bible.
 The MTA is the leading authority on New York City transportation.
-It offers bus schedules, subway line information, maps & services as well as subway maps in subway maps in PDF format with the convenience of the zoom in and out feature.
+It offers bus schedules, subway line information, maps and planned maintenance as well as subway maps in subway maps in PDF format with the convenience of the zoom in and out feature.

 The Metro Card

 In order to utilize New York mass transit you must buy a MTA card.
 MTA cards are bus passes and subway passes in one handy card.
 They are available for purchase in any subway terminal, 24 hours a day.
 The MTA vending machines are clearly labeled and allow you to purchase cards and refill them through the machine itself.
-Passes are available in a daily, weekly or monthly format depending on your needs.
-However, there are various options available to you.
+Passes are available in 'put an amount on the card', single ride, weekly or monthly format depending on your needs.

 Single ride card is good option if you are making one round trip and use the subway infrequently.
 Manhattan is designed to be explored by foot so if you are here briefly we advise saving yourself the money and staying above ground to get a sense of the city.
-However, if you plan on doing a lot of NYC travel the 10 & 30 Ride Cards may be a better option for you.
-When purchasing MTA cards, you will often receive an additional amount as a purchasing bonus.
-Often times this additional amount will not buy another trip in full but may be used towards other modes of transportation such as the New Jersey Path (commonly used train connecting Manhattan and New Jersey) or the bus.
-Other options to explore include the Unlimited Metro Card.
-Unlimited Metro Cards come in a 7, 14 and 30 day option.
-Once swiped they cannot be used again for 17 minutes.
-The day Fun Pass which allows for four or more subway rides in a day, has been discontinued.
+However, if you plan on doing a lot of zipping around NYC the unlimited weekly (7 day) and monthly (30 Day) Cards may be a better option for you.

-Free Transfers permits one free transfers to all, with exception to New York express buses (between subway and local bus, local bus and subway, etc.) So don't throw that Pay-Per-Ride Metro Card away, it too allows the same transfer.
+Free Transfers The MTA permits one free transfers to on all cards (does not include New York express buses).
+Passes are honored between subway and local bus; local bus and subway; bus to bus.
+So don't throw that Pay-Per-Ride Metro Card away, it too allows the same transfer.
 When paying your full fare with your Metro Card, all transfers must be completed within two hours of your swipe.
 If you pay your local bus fare with coins, ask for a free transfer to use on another local bus.

 Back to the top